anvilglobaldynamics/torque/meta/api-docs/edit-product-category.md

 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
 { code: PRODUCT_CATEGORY_INVALID } // product category not found
+{ code: DISCOUNT_VALUE_INVALID } // the discount value is more than sale price
 ```

 ### response (on success):